moon-penguin/budget-duck/README.md

 ## Notes

 - Positions Route is for now ignored and unused (not deleted, yet)
-  - transform to budget and expenses
+  - transformation to budget and expenses

 ## Tasks

 ### ToDo

 - [ ] Validation and Schema for incoming requests, JSON Schema
+  - [x] json schema for budget
+  - [x] json schema for expenses
+  - [x] validation of requests (post)
+  - [ ] validation of request (put)

+- [ ] add swagger to document endpoints
+-
+- [x] create Budget Model
+-
 - [ ] Authentication for User with their own Repository for Budget and Positions
-- [x] create Budget Model
 - [ ] add schema for env -> fastify/env
-- [ ] add swagger to document endpoints
-- [ ] add schema for routes - PUT, POST

 - [ ] generate fake data -> user, budget, expenses (in builder)

 - [ ] create error classes for application-error, database-error, user-error (better error handling)